mehwaffle10/Waffle_Balance/README.md

 ### Flag Room
 - Increased size from 3x5 to 5x6

+### Flag
+- Can no longer go through tunnels
+- Returns in 10 seconds
+- Can not speed up return by standing on it

 ### Map Ceiling
 - Blobs no longer collide with the ceiling on non-cave maps (no blocks at the top of the map)
 - Lightened the sky above the top of the map a bit to improve visibility